svgeesus/EuroMPE/Duophonic/pitch-dac.md

 ![Voltage dependent zero-scale errors](./img/Fig20.png)

+> The AD5781 accepts a positive reference input in the range 5V to VDD – 2.5 V and a negative reference input in the range VSS + 2.5 V to 0 V.

+So on ±9V5 positive Vref up to +7V and negative Vref -7V to 0V.

 Advantage of ±12V-derived ±9V5 rails, compared to using Eurorack 5V power, is that filtering and smoothing can be applied, reducing switching PSU noise and increasing decoupling from the digital circuitry running on Eurorack 5V.
+Bipolar supply is required; enables bipolar output and for 0V output, Vss -2.5 or lower is needed.

 ## Digital interface